splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 To define these tags, you can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables.
 For more information on how to add context to spans tags, see :ref:`apm-add-context-trace-span`.

-.. _best-libraries:
+.. _best-practices:

-Establish best practices for Splunk instrumentation libraries
+Establish best practices for Splunk Observability Cloud
 -------------------------------------------------------------------------------

-At this point you have some experience with configuration of the OpenTelemetry agent and automatic instrumentation libraries.
+At this point you have some experience with configuration of the OpenTelemetry agents and automatic discovery.
 You can now create guides for the teams that you want to onboard.

 Include the following items in our guide:

-* Which environment variables and command line parameters to set for the auto instrumentation agents.
+* Which environment variables and command line parameters to set.
 For more information, see :ref:`advanced-java-otel-configuration` and :ref:`otel-install-linux-manual`.
 * How to enable :ref:`AlwaysOn Profiling <phase1-profiling>`.
 * How to configure logs to add tracing information, depending on language.
 For a Java example, see :ref:`correlate-traces-with-logs-java`.
 * Naming conventions for metrics and environments.
 For details on metric naming conventions, see :ref:`metric-dimension-names`.
 For naming environments, you can set the deployment environment as a span tag, which allows you to filter your APM by environments of interest.
 See :ref:`apm-environments` to learn more.

 .. _get-trained: